 Build your ad templates from the logos and legal up.
 If you’re going to spend time in template composition, spend it here, and you’ll earn outsized returns in efficiency over the life of the campaign.

 CampaignDrive by Pica9 is the leading SaaS local marketing platform that transforms your brand assets into creative, dynamic, and ready-to-use templates.
-This cloud-based tool enables in-house marketing teams of distributed brands to seamlessly customize marketing materials and promotions for each location, while maintaining brand consistency.
+This cloud-based tool enables in-house marketing teams of distributed brands to seamlessly customize dynamically sized marketing materials and promotions for each location, while maintaining brand consistency.
 Click here to learn more.